-U.S. Department of Transportation Docket Management System 1200 New Jersey Ave.
-SE Washington, DC 20590
+U.S. Department of Transportation Docket Management System 1200 New Jersey Ave., SE Washington, D.C.
+20590

-Re: Exemption Request Section 333 of the FAA Reform Act
+RE: Stephen Thomas and Svetlana Thomas, Owners, GeoDrone Robotics for Exemption Request Pursuant to Section 333 of the FAA Reform Act

-Dear Sir/Madam.
+Dear Sir/Madam,

-This petition is being submitted on our own behalf without legal counsel or consulting services.
-Pursuant to Section 333 of the FAA Modernization and Reform Act of 2012 (the Reform Act), and 14 C.F.R.
-Part 11, RoboFlight Systems (RFS), a Colorado based limited liability company operating a Small Unmanned Aircraft System (sUAS) equipped to conduct aerial photography and survey for various industries, hereby applies for an exemption from the Federal Aviation Regulations (FARs) listed below to allow operation of our sUAS commercially in airspace regulated by the Federal Aviation Administration (FAA) so long as such operations are conducted with and under the conditions outlined herein or as may be established by the FAA as required by Section 333.
+Pursuant to Section 333 of the FAA Modernization and Reform Act of 2012 (the Reform Act) and 14 C.F.R.
+Part 11, Stephen Thomas and Svetlana Thomas, GeoDrone Robotics, LLC, owners and operators of Small Unmanned Aircraft Systems (sUAS) that are equipped to perform aerial photography, videography and terrain features, hereby applies for an exemption from the listed Federal Aviation Regulations (FARs) to allow commercial operation of an sUAS, so long as such operations are conducted within and under the conditions outlined herein or as may be established by the FAA as required by Section 333.1